rameenbabar/Creating-A-Music-Recommendation-Model-utilising-MLlib-of-Apache-Spark/README.md

 **Symmetry:** Euclidean distance is symmetric, meaning the distance from track A to track B is the same as from B to A.

+### Hyperparameter Tuning
+Hyperparameter tuning in machine learning involves finding the set of optimal parameters for a model that are not learned directly from the data during training.
+These parameters, known as hyperparameters, govern the training process itself and can significantly affect the performance of the model.
+In the context of your music recommendation system using the **BucketedRandomProjectionLSH** in PySpark, hyperparameter tuning involves adjusting parameters such as **bucketLength and numHashTables**.
+These are critical in determining how the hashing for the **Locality-Sensitive Hashing (LSH)** algorithm is performed, which in turn affects the ability to find similar items efficiently.

+### How Hyperparameter tuning makes the model better?

+**BucketLength:** This parameter defines the width of the buckets into which data points are hashed.
+Smaller bucket lengths can lead to finer partitions, which may increase the precision of finding true neighbors but might miss some near ones.
+Larger bucket lengths might hash more distinct points into the same buckets, increasing recall but also false positives.
+Optimal bucket length ensures that similar items are hashed to the same bucket with higher probability while keeping the dissimilar ones apart, balancing the trade-offs between precision and recall.

+**NumHashTables:** This parameter specifies the number of hash tables used in LSH.
+Increasing the number of hash tables can increase the chance of finding true nearest neighbors as each hash table provides another chance of hashing close neighbors into the same bucket.
+While more hash tables can improve recall by reducing the chance of missing true similar pairs, it also increases computational resources and query time, creating a trade-off between accuracy and performance.